linzeyang/Learn_Bootstrap/README.md

 Learn_Bootstrap
 ===============

-Practice on Twitter's Bootstrap framework, for both v3.1.0 and v2.3.2
+Practice on Twitter's Bootstrap framework, for both v3.x.x and v2.3.2

+Current version of v3:  3.1.1